bigspider/LedgerHQ.github.io/_posts/2021-01-07-ethereum-plugins.md

 Adding full support for any given smart contract available in the wild used to be a hard task for many reasons:

 - It required too much knowledge of the Ethereum app’s codebase for third party developers to be interested.
-- Even if they did, adding full support for many smart contracts would not scale, both in term of flash space used and technical debt added to the application parsing logic.
+- Even if they did, adding full support for many smart contracts would not scale, both in terms of flash space used and technical debt added to the application parsing logic.

 ## Introducing Ethereum plugins: